 How to buy travel insurance

 You may also wish to check that you don't already have a travel insurance policy as part of a benefits package with your credit card provider or bank.
-If you do, you should check the type of cover you have to make sure that it is suitable for your trip.
+If you do, you should check the type of cover you have to make sure that it is suitable for your trip and that there are no age limits on the cover.

 If a link has an * beside it this means that it is an affiliated link.
 If you go via the link, Money to the Masses may receive a small fee which helps keep Money to the Masses free to use.
 The following link can be used if you do not wish to help Money to the Masses - MoneySuperMarket, Compare the Market